Eschborn Airfield: United States Army use

 Under Army control in July 1945, for a while Eschborn became a Displaced Persons camp while Europe tried to sort out the masses of people forcefully removed from their home nations during the war.
 Also, Eschborn remained an Air Technical Service Command facility until 1947 to process out excess American aircraft and to destroy surrendered Luftwaffe aircraft.
 The Luftwaffe buildings were repaired and reconstructed, the facility eventually becoming a major Army garrison as part of the Army of Occupation.

 During the 1950s, as a part of the United States Army NATO facilities in the Frankfurt area, the airfield was closed and Eschborn Airfield became "Camp Eschborn", the home of Army Engineering units.
 Army forces remained at Eschborn for the next 40 years during the Cold War, being withdrawn in 1992 as part of the general American drawdown of forces in Germany.

+Incidents

+From May 1945 to October 1946 there were at least 6 aviation accidents at Eschborn Air Base.
+Among them was a Douglas DC-3/C-47A-20-DL transport aircraft (aircraft registration 42-23466) of the United States Army Air Forces (USAAF), which had an accident during take-off on 18 September 1945 and was damaged beyond repair.

+Abandoned

-The facility has been basically abandoned since 1992, and today the ghostly relics of empty buildings, streets and other facilities used by the United States Army during its 50-year use of Eschborn remain.
-Parts of the former military base are being redeveloped into an industrial estate.
-The airfield, not used since 1947, remains in part with an abandoned aircraft parking apron and a large Luftwaffe hangar, used for storage by the Army, but now a reminder of the wartime past of Eschborn as a combat airfield by both German and United States forces.
+The facility has been basically abandoned since 1992, and today the ghostly relics of empty buildings, streets and other facilities used by the United States Army during its use for many decades of Eschborn remain.
+Parts of the former military base are being redeveloped for the Arboretum Main-Taunus and into a commercial area (Camp Phoenix-Park).
+The airfield, not used since 1992, remains in part with an abandoned aircraft parking apron and a large Luftwaffe hangar, used for storage by the Army, but now a reminder of the wartime past of Eschborn as a combat airfield by both German and United States forces.